 This keyboard is rather big due to its full-size design.
 It also takes more space if you use its detachable wrist rest.

 The Corsair K95's build quality is great.
-The board has a top aluminium plate with a very solid plastic base.
+The board has a top aluminum plate with a very solid plastic base.
 The whole keyboard feels very well-built, but the ABS keycaps feel a bit cheap.
 Some of them also come off rather easily.
-However, the newer Corsair K95 PLATINUM XT is advertised to have double-shot PBT keycaps.
+However, the newer Corsair K95 RGB PLATINUM XT is advertised to have double-shot PBT keycaps.
+The K95 is noticeably better-built than the Corsair K68.

 Ergonomics are good.
 It has an incline setting and the feet open sideways, so that way you won't accidentally close them if you put too much forward pressure on the keyboard.
 It also comes with a detachable wrist rest that has a reversible texture, and it offers two different options.
 However, if you're looking for a plushier wrist rest, check out the Razer BlackWidow Elite.